logan-pearce/ReflectX/docs/source/ProxCenb-models.rst

 The figure on the left shows the observer's phase angle as a function of orbital phase (expressed in degrees, where 0 degrees is the inferior conjunction and 360 degrees is one complete orbit) as a function of five values of orbital inclinations.

 Each inclination will correspond to a different true mass of the planet and thus different radius.
-We computed mass/radius for four inclinations: 10, 45, 60, 80 degrees, which corresponds to mass 6.2, 1.5, 1.2, and 1.0 Earth masses respectfully.
-To estimate radius we used an `emperical mass-radius relation <https://jaredmales.github.io/mxlib-doc/group__planets.html#ga4b350ecfdeaca1bedb897db770b09789>`_, which gives radii 2.1, 1.14, 1.07, and 1.02 respectfully.
+We computed mass/radius for a range of inclinations.
+To estimate radius we used an `emperical mass-radius relation <https://jaredmales.github.io/mxlib-doc/group__planets.html#ga4b350ecfdeaca1bedb897db770b09789>`_.

 .. list-table::
    :header-rows: 1